-The RFA was released on June 06
+The RFA was released on June 6.
 A webinar for all Project Applicants was held on June 22.

-Recorded webinars and competition materials are available at www.ncceh.org/bos/esg
+• Recorded webinars and competition materials are available at www.ncceh.org/bos/esg.

-Project Applications are due to NCCEH by 5:00 PM on 7/12/23!
+Project Applications were due to NCCEH by 5:00 PM on July 12.
+The total amount available for the NC BoS CoC in the CY2024 Emergency Solutions Grant (ESG) competition is \$2,525,734.
+CoC staff shared the Regional Fair Share:

-Total amount available: \$ 2,525,734